How is a pulmonary embolism diagnosed?

 If your doctor suspects a pulmonary embolism, you’ll have a number of tests, such as a chest X-ray or an ultrasound scan to see if you have a blood clot in your leg, and tests to check how well your lungs are working.

-You may also have more specialised tests such as:
+Based on your doctor’s assessment, you may also have specialised tests such as:

 - a blood test to look for a protein called D-dimer.
 High levels of D-dimer in your blood suggest that pieces of blood clot are loose in your bloodstream.